Thorough State Requirement Info:

 What does a Real Estate Appraiser Do?

 The values of all types of real estate are made using comparable methods, regardless of the kind of property or who the appraiser works for.
-Real Estate Appraisers work in Montana communities that they know well so they have a good understanding of any issues that might have an impact on the value of a property.
+Real Estate Appraisers work in communities that they know well so they have a good understanding of any issues that might have an impact on the value of a property.
 They pay close attention to any unusual features of a property and of the community, such as a certain style of a building or a major roadway next to the property.
 They also consider other aspects of a property like the quality and condition of the building foundation and roof of a building or any changes that may have been made since the building was originally built.
 They may take photographs to document a certain area or feature, as well as taking pictures of the outside of the structure.
 After making a visit to the property, the appraiser can establish the fair value of the property by considering home sales in the area for comparable properties, public records, the location, previous real estate appraisals, and the potential for income.
 Once they have completed all of their research they will put together a detailed report which presents the value of the property along with the reasons that justify the value they arrived at.

-Real estate appraisers develop a detailed summary report for each assignment.
+Licensed Real estate appraisal pros develop a detailed summary report for each assignment.
 Putting these reports together has become faster and more efficient as a result of the use of laptop computers which allow appraisers to research data and complete at least portions of the report while on-site.
 Digital cameras make it simple to document the physical appearance of a property during the appraisal, and the photos can be used in the citations of the report.

-Appraisers spend much of their time researching and writing reports.
+Real Estate Appraisers spend much of their time researching and writing reports.
 However, with the improvement of computers and other technical advancements, such as wireless internet access, actual time in the office has gone down as so much of the required research can be done more quickly at the actual appraisal site or from home.
 Obtaining records that used to require a visit to government offices can often be found online.
 This has positively affected self-employed appraisers, frequently referred to as independent fee appraisers, allowing them to spend much more time on-site doing research and less time in their office.